cloudcoderdotorg/progsnap-spec/spec.md

 Each file is encoded as a sequence of lines.
 Each line has the following format:

 <pre>
-{ "tag" : "<i>tagname</i>", "value" : <i>JsonObject</i> }
+{ "tag" : "<i>tagname</i>", "value" : <i>JsonValue</i> }
 </pre>

+Each file specifies that lines with specified tags will occur in a specified order.

-Each line is a tagged data value, where *tagname* is the name of the tag, and *JsonObject* is a single [JSON](http://www.json.org/) object value.
-Note that the encoding of *JsonObject* must not contain any newline characters.
+Each line is a tagged data value, where *tagname* is the name of the tag, and *JsonValue* is a single [JSON](http://www.json.org/) value.
+Note that the encoding of *JsonValue* must not contain any newline characters.
 In general, it is guaranteed that each line of the file encodes a single JSON object with two fields, `tag` and `value`.

 Tag names starting with "x-" are guaranteed not to conflict with any official tag name, and lines containing such tags may be used by creators of progsnap data sets to store extra information.
 Readers of progsnap data should ignore lines with such tags, or allow custom processing for them.
-Note that the value associated with a custom ("x-") tag must be a JSON object.

 # Basic data types